Luxury real estate Biot

 Biot is famous for its craftsmen, including its glassmakers, including bubble glass create by adding baking soda to the original blend.
 If you want to see these craftsmen in action, you can go to one of the village's eight glassworks, free admission.
 There is a gallery of international glasses, La Verrerie, which exposes the work of several great artists.
 The geology of the region is rich in fine clay, manganese and sand, hence the proliferation of glass manufacturers.

 Other artists include potters, ceramists, jewelers, painters and a leather workshop that produces superb handbags for sale and on order.
 There is also a museum dedicated to the famous Fernand Leger on the Chemin du Val de Pome, which exhibits a collection of its paintings and ceramics.
 Also in this street is an unusual arboretum of magnificent bonsai trees, anchored in a wonderful Japanese garden.

 Weather plays an essential role in our lives and Biot is lucky not to have extreme temperature.
 The days of July and August are in the 28-30c and 19-22c in the night.
 In December the high temperatures are approximately 12c and with a minimum of 5c.

-Estate Net France has in-depth knowledge of the region and is able to offer the best of the village of Biot and what the surrounding area has to offer.
+Knight Frank France has in-depth knowledge of the region and is able to offer the best of the village of Biot and what the surrounding area has to offer.
 If you prefer a more secluded location to enjoy the beauty and charm of this part of the Cote d'Azur, or something different, our property for sale or rental covers a wide range of choices, including villas Luxuries, individual in an isolated park, contemporary, village houses complete with swimming pool and landscaped garden, bungalows, apartments and studios.
 Or would you prefer a renovation project?
-At Estate Net France our courteous and friendly representatives are there to provide assistance and advice on all aspects of property investment in Biot.
+At Knight Frank France our courteous and friendly representatives are there to provide assistance and advice on all aspects of property investment in Biot.